 9 Weird Shows Like "American Gods" You Should Check Out

-Where to begin with this show?
-One can tell within the first few minutes that it’s not your typical brain-dead show.
+Where to begin with American Gods?
+One can tell within the first few minutes that it’s not your typical brain-dead series.
 It continues to get weirder and denser, sucking you in its engrossing and sometimes confusing story revolving around the fight among different Gods to remain relevant and in power.
 Based on the novel of the same name, American Gods has nailed it.
 If you’ve read the books you know that bringing the source material to TV was always going to be a tough task.
 I’m glad that Brian Fuller along with his team has pulled it off.
 Being a huge fan, I compiled a list of some other shows like American Gods.
 Let’s take a look.

 If you’re for some shows like American Gods, why not stat with another one of the Brain Fuller’s masterpiece?
 This visual extravaganza is going to mesmerize and horrify you at the same time with its stylish gory sequences.